Summit Chief Mountain + Little Big Chief via Pete Lake Trail / 主酋長山

 See more trip photos here.

-I was on track to start walking at 4 AM like I did last year.
-But as I prepared to sleep by the trailhead, I realized I had forgotten to download maps of the area.
-So I drove out to get cell reception and didn’t start hiking until past 5.
+I was on track to start walking at 4 AM, just like I did on this trail last year.
+But as I prepared to sleep by the trailhead, I realized I had forgotten to download the maps.
+So I drove out of the area to get cell reception and only started walking after 5 AM.

-After sunrise, I reached Pete Late and took a break by the campground.
-Shortly, a man hiking in the area appeared, and we briefly chatted.
-Before continuing, I took a photo of Pete Lake in case I came back through in the dark.
+After sunrise, I finally reached Pete Lake and took a long break by the campground.
+Shortly, a man hiking in the area appeared, and we chatted briefly.
+Before continuing on the Waptus Pass Trail, I took a photo of the lake in case I returned through in the dark.

 Pete Lake below Lemah Mountain